joeFischetti/Shibboleth-IdP3-TOTP-Auth/README.md

 The attribute in your directory will need to match the following form: totpseed=(.......)
+It's also possible to store the encrypted value with an iv (for other encryption modes that need such things) In that case your seed would be: totpseed=(iv:encryptedseed)

 The helper below will generate the encrypted value that can be stored in the directory.